 Leftover Strategy

 Store the egg salad in an airtight container for up to 2 days and keep it separate from the bread.
-Use leftovers in lettuce wraps, on toast, with crackers and cucumber slices, or spoon them into fish and egg stuffed tomatoes for a colder, lighter second meal.
+Assemble sandwiches fresh so the greens and toast stay crisp.

 Make It Yours